-During 2018/19 it is estimated that operational time available for internal audit work will be 1,177 days, and operational time available for anti-fraud activity is estimated to be 3,255 days.
-The Division also supports the development of the Council's Chartered Institute of Public Finance & Accountancy (CIPFA) graduate trainees, and an allowance has been made for this resource in the plan.
+During 2019/20 it is estimated that operational time available for internal audit work will be 1,356 days, and operational time available for anti-fraud activity is estimated to be 2745 days.
+The Division also supports the development of the Council's Chartered Institute of Public Finance & Accountancy (CIPFA) graduate trainees.